tensorflow/tfjs-models/body-pix/README.md

 #### `toMaskImageData`

 Given the output from estimating person segmentation, generates a black image with opacity and transparency at each pixel determined by the corresponding binary segmentation value at the pixel from the output.
-In other words, pixels where there is a person will be opaque and where there is not a person will be transparent, and visa-versa when 'invertMask' is set to true.
+In other words, pixels where there is a person will be transparent and where there is not a person will be opaque, and visa-versa when `maskBackground` is set to false.
 This can be used as a mask to crop a person or the background when compositing.

 ##### Inputs

 * **segmentation** The output from estimagePersonSegmentation.
-* **invertMask** If the mask should be inverted.
-Defaults to false.
+* **maskBackground** If the mask should be opaque where the background is.
+Defaults to true.
 When set to true, pixels where there is a person are transparent and where there is no person become opaque.

 ##### Returns